mcfletch/listener/README.rst

 Setup
 =====

-This is still very much a programmers/contributors only task.
+This is still very much a programmers/contributors only project.
 That said, these instructions *should* get you a working setup on a Kubuntu 14.04 machine.